 In this guide

-The Registrar will be aware of the interim order when they make the decision on whether VR should be granted or not.
-If the Registrar decides that VR is suitable, we will invite a panel to revoke the order, as VR has been granted by a Registrar.
+The Registrar will be aware of the interim order when they make the decision on whether to grant VR or not.
+If the Registrar decides that VR is suitable, we’ll invite a panel to revoke the order, as VR has been granted by a Registrar.
 Only then will the VR will take effect.

 If VR is granted at a hearing, the panel will make a decision to take no further action.2 This will revoke the interim order and the VR will come into effect immediately.